-It’s estimated that in the US in 2015, 74.2 million people shopped on Black Friday and that the total amount spent is likely to be around $60 million.
-In Canada, stats suggest that despite a huge marketing push from retailers, Black Friday hasn’t done much to boost November sales figures (with the exception of electronics and appliances) but that hasn’t seemed to slow down the avalanche of special offer emails that has been filling my inbox since last week!
 Psychologically, shopping gives many people a lot of pleasure.
-If you’re not phased by the crowded stores and overflowing parking lots then there’s something quite festive about wandering around in a warm, well-lit space when it’s freezing cold outside while we pick out gifts for those we care about.
-The trouble is, that the nice warm space and generous mindset often lead to us spending far more than we intended to.
+If you’re not fazed by the crowded stores and overflowing parking lots then there’s something quite festive about wandering around in a warm, well-lit space, when it’s freezing cold outside while we pick out gifts for those we care about.
+Even if you’re more of an online shopper, the same can be said for sitting at your computer in your pajamas, with a glass of festive cheer and your credit card.
+The trouble is, that nice warm space and generous mindset often lead to us spending far more than we intended to.

 Keep Spending in Check

-With the average holiday spend estimated at $805 per person, Martin Lindstrom, author and marketing consultant suggests that if we want to avoid overspending we should try the following:
+With the average holiday spend estimated at $805 per person, author and marketing consultant, Martin Lindstrom suggests that, if we want to avoid overspending, we should try the following: